http4s/http4s/README.md

 Learn more at [http4s.org](https://http4s.org/).

-If you run into any difficulties please enable partial unification in your `build.sbt` (not needed for Scala 2.13 and beyond, because Scala 2.13.0+ have partial unification ON by default)
+If you run into any difficulties please enable partial unification in your `build.sbt` (not needed for Scala 2.13 and beyond, because Scala 2.13.0+ has partial unification ON by default)

 ```scala
 scalacOptions ++= Seq("-Ypartial-unification")